pshima/go-firewatch/README.md

 The goal here at the moment is only to provide notification of the state of an external alarm to Consul, not to have logic around alarming.

+# Credentials
+There aren't any options for this in go-firewatch, use environment variables or an ec2 instance profile

 # Usage

 ```